john-cd/rust_howto/bk/src/standard-library/smart_pointers.md

 ## `Cell` {#cell}

-`Cell<T>` is a type that provides simple, byte-wise copyable mutability.
+`Cell<T>` is a type that provides simple, byte-wise copy-able mutability.
 It is commonly used for types that implement the `Copy` trait, like integers and booleans. `Cell<T>` is used when you need to mutate a value without using a reference or a mutable reference.
 Common methods include `set`, `get`, and `replace`.

 ```rust,editable
 {{#include ../../crates/standard_library/tests/other/cell.rs:example}}